tinect/github-shopware-matrix-generator/README.md

 # Get Matrix for Shopware Versions

 This GitHub Action retrieves a matrix array for Shopware versions based on a given version constraint.
 It allows for various configurations such as including/excluding EOL versions, release candidates, and unreleased versions.

+Additionally, the first and last determined shopware versions are always tested with all PHP versions - also respecting the given allowEol input.

 ## Usage